Goofy-Video-Game/game-compilation/README.md

-horrible coder so just random idea i thought was cool,
+horrible coder so just random idea i thought was cool
-game_code has stuff like fibonacci sequence or other boring stuff like that,
+game_code has stuff like fibonacci sequence or other boring stuff like that
-main is just main,
+main is just main
 if your reading this mr oliver ur cool